cuspycode/peerpaste/README.md

 #### [Android] Why does the Android app cost money?

-Because it cost me money to publish the app on the Play Store.
+Because I would like to recover some of my costs for developing and publishing the Android app.

 #### [Android] Why is the Android app closed source?